telerik/ajax-docs/controls/asyncupload/functionality/chunk-upload.md

 For example, when a custom handler is used and the **Process** method is overridden the uploading file is not saved to the Temporary folder until the the base method of the **Process** method is called.
 This allows users to save files directly into a database without saving them on the server.

->note When setting the DisableChunkUpload="true" property the Silverlight and Flash modules are automatically disabled.
+>note When setting the **DisableChunkUpload="true"** property the **Silverlight** and **Flash modules** are automatically disabled.
 This will turn off the multiple file selection in the appropriate browsers.
+>

+>note The **DisableChunkUpload** property of **RadAsyncUpload** influences the way files are being saved in the temporary folder on server.
+In case the property is not set or it is set to "false", temporary files are named under the convention **timestamp + actual file name + actual file extension**.
+In case the property is set to "true", files receive **random strings** for both their name and extension.
 >